LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="queue_iter_init"> \_iter\_init() </span>](#queue_function_index)

 Initializes an iterator with a given target queue.
 The iterator's cursor will be positioned at the front of the queue.
 The iterator must have been allocated already.
-This function merely initializes the structure.
+This function simply initializes the structure.

 #### Declaration